How To Protect Your Passwords

 Password Hygiene Best Practices

-Passwords are everywhere, and are used to protect your most sensitive data, whether that is financial data, health data, or just your favorite family vacation photos.
+These days, people use countless passwords for many daily activities and tasks.
+These passwords protect your most sensitive data, whether that is financial data, health data, or just your favorite family vacation photos.
 Because passwords are so important, criminals are always working to capture, compromise, or otherwise gain access to passwords to get to things that they shouldn’t.
+So how can you create stronger passwords and better safeguarding techniques for all of your important logins?

 There are several ways that passwords can be compromised: